Do you have study aids available?

 Do you have a stapler or hole punch?

 Yes.
-A variety of staplers and hole punches are available for your use along the side of the Circulation Desk.
+A variety of staplers and hole punches are available for your use along the side of the Circulation and Research Desks.

 Do you have earplugs?

 Yes.
-You can pick up a free pair from either the Reference Desk or the Circulation Desk.
-Please do not return them.
-That would be gross.
-They're yours now.
+You can pick up a free pair from either the Research Desk or the Circulation Desk.
+Please do not return them; they're yours to keep.